vd Brink Home Automations

 Home Assistant History Graph

-You can also show baseline values in the graph by creating some extra custom sensors with a fixed value.
+You can also show baseline values in the graph by creating a few extra custom sensors with fixed values.

 # Sourcecode by vdbrink.github.io